awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch-container-insights.md

 # Amazon ECS CloudWatch Container Insights<a name="cloudwatch-container-insights"></a>

 CloudWatch Container Insights collects, aggregates, and summarizes metrics and logs from your containerized applications and microservices\.
 The metrics include utilization for resources such as CPU, memory, disk, and network\.
-Network metrics are only available for tasks that use the `bridge` network mode\.
 The metrics are available in CloudWatch automatic dashboards\.
 For a full list of Amazon ECS Container Insights metrics, see [Amazon ECS Container Insights Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-metrics-ECS.html) in the *Amazon CloudWatch User Guide*\.

 Operational data is collected as performance log events\.
 These are entries that use a structured JSON schema that enables high\-cardinality data to be ingested and stored at scale\.
 From this data, CloudWatch creates higher\-level aggregated metrics at the cluster and service level as CloudWatch metrics\.
 For more information, see [Container Insights Structured Logs for Amazon ECS](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-reference-structured-logs-ECS.html) in the *Amazon CloudWatch User Guide*\.

 **Important**
 CloudWatch Container Insights are provided at an additional cost\.
 For information about the default monitoring metrics that are provided at no additional cost, see [Amazon ECS CloudWatch Metrics](cloudwatch-metrics.md)\.

+## Container Insights Considerations<a name="cloudwatch-container-insights-considerations"></a>

+The following should be considered when using CloudWatch Container Insights\.
++ CloudWatch Container Insights metrics only reflect the resources with running tasks during the specified time range\.
+For example, if you have a cluster with one service in it but that service has no tasks in a `RUNNING` state, there will be no metrics sent to CloudWatch\.
+If you have two services and one of them has running tasks and the other doesn't, only the metrics for the service with running tasks will be sent\.
++ Network metrics are only available for tasks that either use the Fargate launch type or use the `bridge` network mode\.

-## Working With Container Insights\-Enabled Clusters<a name="cloudwatch-container-insights-working"></a>
+## Working with Container Insights\-enabled clusters<a name="cloudwatch-container-insights-working"></a>

 Container Insights can be enabled for all new clusters created by opting in to the `containerInsights` account setting, on individual clusters by enabling it using the cluster settings during cluster creation, or on existing clusters by using the UpdateClusterSettings API\.